Skip to Main Navigation

 Anna Akhalkatsi

 A Georgian national, Ms. Akhalkatsi first joined the World Bank in 1999 as an economist in Tbilisi, Georgia.
-She then became the country representative for the International Finance Corporation (IFC) in Georgia before moving to Washington D.C., where she worked on strategy, small business finance and firm capability, value chains and agribusiness issues.
-Subsequently, Ms. Akhalkatsi acted as Regional Lead for IFC’s Cross-Cutting Advisory Solutions in the region of Latin America and Caribbean.
-Prior to taking up her new post in Romania she was the World Bank Country Manager for Moldova.
+She then became the country representative for the International Finance Corporation (IFC) in Georgia before moving to Washington D.C., where she worked on strategy and advisory services for businesses across the agribusiness, manufacturing, mining, infrastructure, and banking sectors.
+Subsequently, Ms. Akhalkatsi acted as Regional Lead for IFC’s Advisory Solutions in Latin America and the Caribbean before taking up a post as the World Bank Country Manager for Moldova.

-Before joining the World Bank Group, Ms. Akhalkatsi worked at the Ministry of Labor and Social Affairs, and the Parliament of Georgia, as well as in private sector consulting.
-She is an alumni of the Central Eurasia Leadership Academy and IFC's Global Business Leadership Program.
+Before joining the World Bank Group, Ms. Akhalkatsi worked at the Ministry of Labor and Social Affairs and the Parliament of Georgia, and in private-sector consulting.

-Ms. Akhalkatsi has co-authored a number of IFC publications on a range of private sector development issues.
-She holds an MA in Economic Policy Management from the University of Clermont-Ferrand, France, and in Human Geography from the Tbilisi State University, Georgia.
-She is a graduate of the Joint Vienna Institute, Austria.
+Ms. Akhalkatsi has co-authored several IFC publications on private-sector development.
+She holds a master’s degree in Economic Policy Management from the University of Clermont-Ferrand, France, as well as a master’s degree in Human Geography from the Tbilisi State University, Georgia.
+She has served on several boards, including the EastWest Institute and the Georgian Institute of Public Affairs (GIPA), for which she is a founding member.